 - Do not use vinyl or tile cleaning products on wood floors.

-- Also use soft microfiber mop to clean dust from wooden floor.
+- Also, use a soft microfiber mop to clean dust from the wooden floor.

 - Do not use bleach to remove stains.